jaindinkar/CS50Web-2020-Submissions/README.md

 ## Description

-This is the 3rd project in the series of 7 projects offered by CS50W 2020.
+This is the 3rd project in the series of 6 projects(5 Course + 1 Final) offered by CS50W 2020.

 ## Highlights:

-- Yet to be included.
+- Used Django framework in backend.
+- Used JavaScript for the communication with API.
+- Data is sent and received in JSON format.
+- Single page application(Taking advantage of JavaSccript).
+- HTML elements are created/modified/deleted using JavaScript DOM.

 ## Chief Tech Used:

 - Python
 - HTML
 - CSS
 - JavaScript
-- React JS